 In the world of life science marketing, many companies employ effective strategies to generate leads.
 However, not all leads are created equal and very few leads will be ready to buy from you when you first gather their contact details.
 As a result, most life science companies have a substantial database of prospects that haven’t yet converted into customers.
 But this needn’t be a cause for concern.
 Instead, your contact database could be a commercial gold-mine… if you’re able to unlock its value.

 So, how can you achieve this?
 One powerful strategy is to employ an effective lead nurturing program, in which you engage with your prospects throughout every stage of their buying journey, building trust on the way to purchase.
-In this blog post, we explore why lead nurturing is so important and share the three fundamental pillars that underpin every successful lead nurturing program.
+In this blog post, we explore why lead nurturing is so important and share the three fundamental pillars that underpin every successful life science lead nurturing program.

 Why lead nurturing is important for life science marketers